edsu/diary/README.md

 ---

+## 4/12/2023

+Today, I wandered through the *gardens*, filled with a sense of *enchantress* that filled the corners of my *imaginations*.
+The *valuations* of this precious oasis seemed to be *ungrudging* from the world's *effeteness*. *Clem* and *Redmond*, two skilled gardeners, *cared* for the resplendent flora with such devotion, one couldn't help but feel their love *filtered* through every leaf and petal.
+I happened upon a rare plant, the *gougou* *lutestring*, and marveled at its *fleecy* yet delicate structure.
+My mind meandered to the story of *Jael* and *Hezekiah*, and how she must have *flattened* her antagonist with such artful and *unmeaning* fierceness.
+I'm overwhelmed by the emotions that this *realis* of awe-inspiring beauty has evoked within me.

 ## 4/5/2023

 Today, I found myself pondering by the trees near the *stumpage*, a term I learned from my newfound *Semitic* friend, *Zipporah*.
 She has such a fascinating background and has certainly *ameliorated* my *conversable* skills.
 I was *rhapsodizing* about my desire, or should I say *désîr*, to create a more fulfilling life and escape the *smotherin*g feeling of being *unproductive*.
 As *assumed*, *Zipporah*, in her infinite wisdom, shared the story of her *fatherless* upbringing and how she, too, once felt directionless.
 Her journey to *purify* her spirit and find her own path led her to a remarkable woman named *Dufour*, who taught her how to harness her inner strength, all the while *choppin*' lug, a *luggy* task that cultivated discipline and determination.
 This exchange made me realize the impact of *Americanization* and how, in purchasing aspects of each other's culture, we mend the abstract *ruit* within our own lives.
 It was a conversation I won't soon forget.